zachMcWhirter/fuel-delivery/README.md

    }
 }
 ```
-4. Truck drives to the next stop, and delivers the fuel
+4. Truck drives to the next stop and delivers the fuel
 5. Truck reports new fuel level to server
 ```
 POST /fillup